 First impressions of the G800 Widestar will be dominated by how the car looks, however.
 The flared wheel arches, giant air intakes and array of LED lights create an imposing look that will alter your perception of aggression – it renders the G63 AMG a little meek in comparison.

 There is also carbon fibre everywhere, and an interior fully customised to the owner.
 There are aluminium paddle shifters, a virtually unlimited range of leathers and inlays to choose from, and a Rolls-Royce inspired Starlight roof.

 In truth, there are no published figures for the G800 Widestar; they are rare to come onto the open market and are no longer being built.
 However, as you would expect from the leaders in the prestige car market, we just so happen to have a Brabus G800 Widestar for sale!
 It’s a physical car, here in our showroom.

-The reason for sale?
-The fortunate owner has secured an allocated of the very limited (1 of 10) G V12 900.
-As you will have surely guessed, that’s another 100bhp courtesy of a modified version of the V12 engine found in the S-Class.
+The reason for the sale?
+The fortunate owner has secured an allocation of the very limited (1 of 10) G V12 900.
+As you will have surely guessed, that’s another 100bhp courtesy of a modified version of the V12 engine found in the Mercedes S-Class.
 The cost?
 A cool £667,000.